No matter what anyone says, one thing is true about most youth soccer players: they have big dreams.

 “So much goes into it,” said Chad Stocton, FC Alliance’s college recruiting coordinator.
 “College coaches don’t come crawling to you just because you’re a good player.
 There is so much more than that.
 Getting into college soccer is much different than, let’s say, college football or basketball.”

-One thing not all people realize is that the recruiting landscape for college soccer has changed considerably in the last decade, especially with the rise of national leagues such as Elite Club National League (ECNL), Development Academy (DA), and Elite National Premier League (ENPL).
+One thing not all people realize is that the recruiting landscape for college soccer has changed considerably in the last decade, especially with the rise of national leagues such as Elite Club National League (ECNL) and Development Academy (DA).
 It is important to understand that state leagues and regional leagues have almost no impact on recruiting.
 College coaches rarely bother with club tournaments or high school games.
 Scrimmages with local college programs can be a piece of the puzzle, but players need much more.
 For example, competing in the right national events and league games gets a player seen by sixty, seventy, and sometimes over a hundred college coaches.

 Of course, being seen is not enough.
 Players must also impress.